jython/jython/SECURITY.md

 ## Supported Versions

-Security updates are applied only to the latest release.
+Security updates are applied only to releases under development.
+Normally there is only one release under active development (the default branch).

 ## Reporting a Vulnerability